vinjn/gaohaoyang.github.io/page/4about.md

 # Jing Zhang / 张静 #

-Jing is self-motivated engineer with expertise in `Computer Graphics` and `Computer Vision`.
-He is programming language agnostic, he speaks `C`, `C++`, `Python`, `JavaScript`, `glsl` and `Java`.
-He is also platform agnostic and has shipped products on Windows, Linux, Android, macOS and Xbox.
+Jing is an expert in `Computer Graphics` and `Computer Vision`.
+He can speak multiple programming languages, e.g. `C`, `C++`, `Python`, `JavaScript`, `glsl` and `Java`.
+He has shipped products on Windows, Linux, macOS, Android, iOS and Xbox.

-Jing's career path is all about `GPU`, his experience in GPU ranges from high-level application like 3d game engine and GPU-accelerated data visualization, through mid-level graphics API instrumenting tools, to low-level GPU performance profiling tools.
+Jing's career path is all about `GPU`, his experience in GPU ranges from high-level apps like game engine and GPU-accelerated data viz, through mid-level graphics API instrumenting tools, to low-level GPU performance profilers.

 Besides being an engineer, Jing is also an active githuber, a writer and a speaker.